-With seating for up to 6 people, while sleeping up to 4 comfortably, five floor plans are available.
-Other key features include a redesigned hot water system, a lower entry step for easier ingress and egress, and multicolour indirect interior lighting to keep the party going.
-The full-height bathroom with shower and cassette toilet, coupled with a new self-sufficient, quieter generator, puts comfort front and centre.
+With seating for up to 6 people and sleeping accommodations for up to 4, five floor plans are available.
+Other key features include a redesigned hot water system, a lower entry step for easier ingress and egress, and multicoloured indirect interior lighting to keep the party going.
+The full-height bathroom, featuring a shower and cassette toilet, is complemented by a new, self-sufficient, and quieter generator, putting comfort front and centre.
 EarthRoamer handcrafts each and every one of its products, sold directly through its Dacono, Colorado factory.
-The LTi — the most advanced EarthRoamer on the roster — starts at $590,000 but budget $700,000 for a well-equipped version — and have $50,000 ready for a deposit.
+The LTi — the most advanced EarthRoamer on the roster — starts at $590,000, but budget $700,000 for a well-equipped version, and have $50,000 ready for a deposit.
 Sign us up.

 - 4.5K